ltw-webdev-4/curriculum/javascript-less-carousel.md

 important:
   title: "Simple but not accessible"
   text: |
-    The example that we’re completing here is simple to set up and requires no Javascript.
+    The example that we’re completing here is simple to set up and requires no JavaScript.

     But it is not the most accessible, feature-rich, or even reusable piece of code.
-To make a truly good & accessible carousel we should add Javascript and a bunch more ARIA attributes & roles to fully realize the functionality.
+To make a truly good & accessible carousel we should add JavaScript and a bunch more ARIA attributes & roles to fully realize the functionality.

 fork:
   url: "https://github.com/acgd-webdev-4/javascript-less-carousel/fork"